pyaggi/WordStats/README.md

 ## Description

-This program is inspired by the [A problem squared podcast](https://aproblemsquared.libsyn.com/) by Hill and Parker and the great [solution proposed by Benjamin Paassen](https://gitlab.com/bpaassen/five_clique).
+This program is inspired by the [A problem squared podcast](https://aproblemsquared.libsyn.com/) (finding five English words with 25 distinct characters) by Hill and Parker, and by the great [solution proposed by Benjamin Paassen](https://gitlab.com/bpaassen/five_clique).

 I was wondering if it would be possible to improve both aproches, Parker's and Benjamin's.
 So I came out with two main factors to work with:
 1- Make a better letter colission check.